funzt/repl.system/README.md

 1. Invoke `set-system-to-load!` with a system map representing unloaded state.
 2. Invoke `(reset)` whenever you want a full stop/code reload/start
-3. Goto 1 wehenever you want to spin up a different system
+3. Goto 1 when you need to spin up a different system

+## Accessing runtime instances
-- `funzt.repl.system/system` has a `:system` entry with a running or stopped system.
+`funzt.repl.system/system` has a `:system` entry with a running or stopped system.
 This is where you access runtime instances of loaded components.
 Access runtime facilities for dev use via `(get-in funzt.repl.system/system [:system <keyword-of-component-you-want>])`.
 We recommend to set up little getters fn0s in your dev namespace for quicker access.
-- You may explicitly use `start` and `stop` instead of `reset` but usually won't have to.
-- `funzt.repl.system/system` has a `:status` map with `:started?` and `:stopped?` keys.
-Usually you don't need it.

 ## What if `reset` fails?